- Why mission and vision matters?

 A mission statement is a guideline for the company's vision statement.

-3. The importance of mission and vision statements for any organization
+The role of the mission and vision statements for any organization

 Mission and vision statements are emblems.
 Your company needs them.